 Should You Visit Japan & Tokyo Disney Resort?

 If you have the means to go to Japan or can save for it as a once-in-a-lifetime trip, we think you will be very satisfied with the decision to go.
 While there’s no question that international travel is costly, traveling to Japan might not be quite as expensive as you might think; you really should crunch the numbers before ruling out the possibility of swinging a trip to Japan.
-For additional tips on saving money, read our Tokyo Disney Resort on a Budget article to see how to bring the trip within reach.
+Without question, it’s worth the money for Walt Disney World regulars to visit the Japan parks.

 Without a doubt, traveling to Japan is outside comfort zones and one of the biggest things holding people back from visiting.
 From the long international flight to the prospect of navigating a foreign country without speaking its native language, a trip to Japan can be overwhelming.
 This is normal, and there’s absolutely nothing wrong with being anxious about traveling somewhere because it’s outside of your comfort zone.